Long-tailed koel: Breeding

-Long-tailed cuckoo have many partners during their lifetime.
+Long-tailed koel have many partners during their lifetime.
 They mate and break-up easily.
 Males gain attraction from females through spanning their wings and fluttering them whilst calling.

 Male cuckoo have a high pitched sound and they are very territorial.
 You will hear them calling either to make known their territory to other birds or as a call for a mate.
 Female cuckoo are similar in their vocal intensity.
 Their behaviour is sexual and combative when mating.
 Male often display their wings or their ability to fly well when looking for a mate.